CoreyGumbs/Portfolio/README.md

 ## Architecture:

  [CoreyGumbs.com](http://wwww.CoreyGumbs.com) is currently a static website built upon the Bootstrap 3 framework.
 There is a possibility of more dynamic aspects being added in the future.
-Currently the architecture of the site compromise
+Currently the architecture of the site is as follows:

     source/
         - Index.html